Political Gadgets home Individual Politician Summary

 Voted against

-government administered paid parental leave temporary protection visas increasing the price of subsidised medicine the Intervention in the Northern Territory an emissions reduction fund increasing funding for road infrastructure decreasing ABC and SBS funding deregulating undergraduate university fees compensating victims of overseas terrorism since the September 11 attack increasing indexation of HECS-HELP debts charging postgraduate research students fees
+government administered paid parental leave temporary protection visas increasing the price of subsidised medicine the Intervention in the Northern Territory an emissions reduction fund increasing funding for road infrastructure decreasing ABC and SBS funding deregulating undergraduate university fees increasing accessibility of government data and documents compensating victims of overseas terrorism since the September 11 attack increasing indexation of HECS-HELP debts

 Interests & Gifts